CBD against depression

 How does CBD affect the serotonin level in the brain?

-Cannabidiol (CBD) acts in the brain, among other things, by modulating the serotonergic system – a central network for mood, anxiety, sleep, and emotions.
-Unlike classic antidepressants, which primarily inhibit the reuptake of serotonin (e.g., SSRIs), CBD interacts indirectly with 5-HT1A receptors, a subtype of serotonin receptors, which is particularly strongly associated with anxiolytic and antidepressant effects.
+Cannabidiol (CBD) acts in the brain, among other ways, by modulating the serotonergic system – a central network for mood, anxiety, sleep, and emotions.
+Unlike classic antidepressants, which primarily inhibit serotonin reuptake (e.g., SSRIs), CBD interacts indirectly with 5-HT1A receptors, a subtype of serotonin receptors that is particularly strongly associated with anxiolytic and antidepressant effects.

 |